dbpedia/mappings-autogeneration/README.md

 - Collect the DBpedia classes of these pages and count their number of occurrences.
 - The input infobox is then mapped to the most frequent class.
 A parameter **L** between 0 and 1 is used to filter the class whose frequency is less than **L**.
 In addition, we ignore the infox whose occurrence **C** is too small, like less than **C** = 10.

+### Use Information from Wikidata

+Quite a bit entities in wikidata has a DBpedia ontology types assigned already.
+In addition, we have links between wikidata and other languages.
+As a result, we can treat wikidata as a pivot language directly.
+The information from wikidata can be useful to improve the performance of our approach.

 ### Class Assignment

 DBpedia stores the cross-language information, but it's not used to map the infoboxes.
 For example, Clint Eastwood is classified as **Actor** in the French and as **Person** in the Italian one.
 As a result, we need to find a strategy to classify pages in all languages to the most specific class.
 The strategy is defined as follows: